AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Pardofelis - Signet of Reverie (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Take both Pardo' Coins-related signets by F2 and F3, then finish Pardofelis 2nd Core by F4.
-Go shop F5.
-Buy 2 V-V signets and 1 Aponia signet or the other way around.
-Unlock either core by F6.
-Then use F7 double to unlock the remaining core.
+    Ideal Order from F1-F7: Double Ego Start (Hidden Claws + Cat's Eyes + Phantasma) into Pardo's 10% Coins by F3, finish Pardo 2nd Core by F4 Doubles with Shiny Silvers Drop and TDM, go shop F5 and grab Griseo's Red Paint, Aponia's QTE and Ultimate or V-V's Pendulum and Conflict.
+Then you can either unlock Aponia or Vill-V's 2nd Cores and proceed with getting the 2 important enhanceds of either.

 Signet | Priority
 - | :----:
 **Merchant's Philosophy**: After finishing each floor, the number of currently owned Shiny Silvers grows by 10% for up to 100 (independent effect). | 1st
 **Shiny & Valuable**: Enemy kills grant bonus Shiny Silvers.
 Non-boss enemies grant 5 each.
 Boss enemies grant each (independent effect). | 2nd
-**Neighborhood Chatters**: Every 100 Shiny Silvers obtained this round boost max HP by 25 and max SP by 1. | 3rd **Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | Optional **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | Optional **Nexus Signet 2: Empty Illusions, Empty Fantasies**: |
+**Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | 1st **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | Optional 2nd or 3rd
+**Neighborhood Chatters**: Every 100 Shiny Silvers obtained this round boost max HP by 25 and max SP by 1. | Optional 2nd or 3rd
+**Nexus Signet 2: Empty Illusions, Empty Fantasies**: |
 **My Dreams Will Come True**: With 1/2/3 stacks of VIP Service, release Making Money every 15/10/5 seconds in an area around Valkyrie, dealing 800% ATK of Adaptive DMG and making enemies take 50% more Total DMG for 5s.
 This debuff will diminish to nothing over 5s. | 1st
 **Improv Magic: Zeroing**: 10% off shop items.
 A newly gained stack of VIP Service increases Total DMG by another 10%. | 2nd

 !!! note
-    For this build to work, you want to visit Shop *1 time* on every new zone.
-Ideally, F5, F9, F13.
-And you keep buying signets.
-Then by F15 you either buy anything useful or upgrade the most efficient signets to upgrade.
+    Due to how Pardo2 works, you want to make sure to ALWAYS go shop at every first or second floor of each stage transition.
+Basically, F5-F9-F13-F16.

 ####<p align="center">Aponia - Signet of Discipline (2nd Core)</p>